A Fun Day of Volunteering and Community…Join us!

 3) Travel light.

 Choose your preference from List of Roles.
 There are Lead roles available on each team.
 Review the Description, Responsibilities and Start Times so you know what time you start.
-We are counting on you.
+Your community is counting on you.

-Friday Pre-Parade Hours + All Day Saturday till 5pm.
-Volunteers needed 4 to 6
+Two days of Service hours available: Friday as needed + All Day Saturday till 6pm.
+Volunteers needed 4 to 6.

 Your Tasks are high Profile: Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 You will interact with City, Merchant and community Leaders

-3) Banner Battalion: Check in @10:30.
+3) Parade Banner Carrier Crew: Check in @10:30.
 Follow Instructions of Ray Pulver as to where you will line up.
-Volunteers needed are 36 total at 2 per banner.
+Volunteers needed are 36 total at 2 per Sponsor banner.

-Your Tasks are high Profile: Please make sure your SCPOC Tee-shirt is visible.
+Your Tasks are high Profile: All eyes on you so Smile for the Sponsors, Professional Cameras and Film crews.
+Please make sure your SCPOC Tee-shirt is visible.
 Do not cover with a Jacket or backpack.
 Carry the banner straight.
-All eyes on you so Smile for the Cameras and Film crrews

 Responsibilities: